DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-performance-recommendations/index.md

 > Note the [Phases list](https://developers.cloudflare.com/ruleset-engine/reference/phases-list/), highlighting the order of execution, as well as the Cloudflare [API rate limits](https://developers.cloudflare.com/fundamentals/api/reference/limits/).

 ### User (Eyeball Client)

+The user's connection is the baseline for every performance metric.
+Network quality, device hardware, and geographic distance determine initial load times and responsiveness.
+Because device and network variability dominate perceived speed, fixing issues at this layer delivers the largest and most immediate UX improvements.

 Many variables affect performance at the user connection stage: device hardware (and age), operating system (OS), CPU/RAM capacity, browser, location, Internet Service Provider (ISP), and more.